Patrick Henry: "Liberty or Death" (1775)

 Hanover County elected Henry as a delegate to the Second Virginia Convention, which convened at St. John's Episcopal Church in the town of Richmond on March 20, 1775.
 Richmond was selected as better protected from royal authority.
 The convention debated whether Virginia should adopt language from a petition by the planters of the Colony of Jamaica.
 This document contained complaints about British actions but admitted the king could veto colonial legislation, and it urged reconciliation.
 Henry offered amendments to raise a militia independent of royal authority in terms that recognized that conflict with Britain was inevitable, sparking the opposition of moderates.
-On March 23, he defended his amendments, concluding with the statement he is well known for:
+On March 23, he defended his amendments, concluding with the statement for which he is well known:

 If we were base enough to desire it, it is now too late to retire from the contest.
 There is no retreat but in submission and slavery!
 Our chains are forged!
 Their clanking may be heard on the plains of Boston!
 The war is inevitable and let it come!
 I repeat it, sir, let it come.

 It is in vain, sir, to extenuate the matter.
 Gentlemen may cry, Peace, Peace but there is no peace.
 The war is actually begun!
 The next gale that sweeps from the north will bring to our ears the clash of resounding arms!
 Our brethren are already in the field!
 Why stand we here idle?
 What is it that gentlemen wish?
 What would they have?
 Is life so dear, or peace so sweet, as to be purchased at the price of chains and slavery?
 Forbid it, Almighty God!
 I know not what course others may take; but as for me, give me liberty or give me death!